About HawaiiMERC

 Miloliʻi Community-based Subsistence Fishing Area rules signed into law by Governor David Ige on August 2, 2022

-The Hawaiʻi Marine Education and Research Center was co-founded by kamaʻaina resident scientists, Drs.
-Robin Martin and Greg Asner, in 2017 with funding from grants, trusts, and the Heinz Award for the Environment.
-Robin has been working as a conservation scientist in Hawaiʻi since 2003, generating deep ties to both coastal land and coral reef ecosystems and people.
-Greg has lived and worked on Oʻahu, Molokaʻi, and Hawaiʻi Islands since 1987.
-He is especially focused working with communities and government to address coastal and coral reef challenges.
+The Hawaiʻi Marine Education and Research Center was co-founded by kamaʻaina resident scientists, Dr. Robin Martin and Dr. Greg Asner, in 2017 with initial funding from grants, trusts, and the Heinz Award for the Environment.
+Robin has worked as a conservation scientist in Hawaiʻi since 2003, generating ties to both coastal land and coral reef ecosystems and people.
+Greg has lived and worked on Oʻahu, Molokaʻi, and Hawaiʻi Islands since 1987, focusing on connecting communities and government to address coastal and coral reef challenges.